-Corrected - If you need to correct or change your return after it has been filed, but before the automatic extension due date has passed, you must file a corrected Form IL-990-T showing the changes.
-Mark the form "Corrected" at the top and show the changes.
+Corrected - If you need to correct or change your return after it has been filed, but before the extended due date has passed, you must file a corrected Form IL-990-T showing the changes.
+Write "Corrected" at the top and show the changes.
 Any correction made may cause a recalculation of penalties and interest.

-Amended - If you need to correct or change your return after it has been filed, and the automatic extension due date has passed, you must file Form IL-843, Amended Return or Notice of Change in Income, showing the changes.
+Amended - If you need to correct or change your return after it has been filed, and the extended due date has passed, you must file Form IL-843, Amended Return or Notice of Change in Income, showing the changes.